 No one should drink the water from the lake at any time.
 Boiling the water does not remove the toxin.

 Animals that show signs of illness after coming into contact with algal mats or scums should be taken to a vet immediately.

 Fish and shellfish can concentrate toxins and their consumption should be avoided.
+If fish are eaten, remove the gut and liver and wash in clean water.
 Further information on gathering Mahinga Kai can be obtained below.

 Facts about cyanobacteria:

 - Cyanobacteria occur naturally but can increase rapidly during warmer months.